google/proto-quic/src/testing/libfuzzer/getting_started.md

 Use `use_libfuzzer` GN argument together with sanitizer to generate build files:

+*Notice*: current implementation also supports `use_afl` argument, but it is recommended to use libFuzzer for development.
+Running libFuzzer locally doesn't require any special configuration and quickly gives meaningful output for speed, coverage and other parameters.

 ```bash
 # With address sanitizer
 gn gen out/libfuzzer '--args=use_libfuzzer=true is_asan=true is_debug=false enable_nacl=false' --check